Stanford-MIT Project on a Healthy Election

-We will continue to keep this page updated as we learn more, and as new resources are developed that would be of use to election officials and others involved in the administration of U.S. elections.
+This page will continue to update as the new project progresses, and will keep adding new resources of use to election officials and others involved in the administration of U.S. elections.
 Last update: May 19, 2020 at 3:53 p.m.

 A look at vote-at-home rules by state: